mch5048/sawyer-catching-ball/README.md

 image with [color detection algorithm](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L238).
 The image is smoothened with GaussianBlur and converted into
 HSV image to extract only a portion within specified HSV range.
 Noise is [eroded](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L257) and the left portion is [dilated](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L258).
 The unmasked portion is further enclosed by a circle whose center pixel is outputted into
-[projectPixelTo3dRay](http://docs.ros.org/api/image_geometry/html/python/#image_geometry.PinholeCameraModel.projectPixelTo3dRay) to get the unit vector pointing to 3D point from registered pointcloud With the unit vector and [depth data of each pixel from depth image](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L192), the 3D position of the ball can be found.
+[projectPixelTo3dRay](http://docs.ros.org/api/image_geometry/html/python/#image_geometry.PinholeCameraModel.projectPixelTo3dRay) to get the unit vector pointing to that pixel then it is scaled up by the depth of that pixel from [depth image](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L192), therefore the 3D position of the ball can be found.
 Users can adjust the HSV range and the size of eroding and dilating kernel with [trackbars](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/detect_color_full_system.py#L57) provided with the algorithm.

 ### Projectile calculating algorithm
 The [projectile calculating algorithm](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/sawyer_catch_ball_calc.py#L29) estimates the future position of the ball from the first few positions in 3D at the beginning of the throw.
-Every two positions can be used to find initial velocity, launch angle in horizontal and vertical plane for estimating the future position of the ball.
+Every two positions can be used to find initial velocity and launch angle in horizontal and vertical plane to estimate the future position of the ball.

-In order to check the precision of the system without running real robot, the predicting position is [simulated as a frame](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/ik_controller_full_system.py#L207) in RVIZ to compare between the last position of the ball in physical and simulated world.
+In order to check the precision of the system without running real robot, the predicting position is [simulated as a frame](https://github.com/ctanakul/sawyer-catching-ball/blob/master/src/ik_controller_full_system.py#L207) in RVIZ to compare between the final position of the ball in physical and simulated world.

 ### Inverse Kinematics Controller
 The frequency of published pointcloud is adjusted to be at 30 Hz.
-The assumed number of 3D positions needed for future position estimating is 5 positions which takes about 15 milliseconds.
+The assumed number of 3D positions needed for future position estimation is 5 positions which will take about 15 milliseconds.
 Since the estimated time used in a throw is about 1 second, the time for the arm to move to catch the ball is about 85 milliseconds.
 For simplicity, the planar area for moving hand is specified.
 This area can be found by moving the arm and timing the total time used.